Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

 To achieve CLE, a temporal resolution below the time interval between events, given by the electron current (typically 1 electron every 25 ns for 10 pA), is required for all energy loss events of interest.
-With this in mind, we implemented an EELS-CL set-up in a STEM, displayed in Fig. \ref{CLE}A. For EELS, a Timepix3 detector was used \cite{Auad2021}.
+With this in mind, we implemented an EELS-CL set-up in a STEM, displayed in Fig. \ref{CLE_Plasmons}A. In Fig. \ref{CLE_Plasmons}, we illustrate the principle of CLE on the simplest case of the plasmonic particles.
+For EELS, a Timepix3 detector was used \cite{Auad2022b}.
 The detector provides sub 10 ns time resolution over arbitrary energy ranges determined by the resolution power of the electron spectrometer and the Timepix3 pixel size.
 Additionally, the particular detector used (CheeTah, from Amsterdam Scientific Instruments) has two time-to-digital converters (TDCs), allowing to append timestamps from external signals into the original electron data flow.
 Photon emission events were detected with a photomultiplier tube (PMT) working in the 2.0 to 5.0 eV energy range.
 The PMT output is directly connected to one of the Timepix3 TDC lines.
-For the \textit{h}--BN experiments, a 3.65-4.13 eV bandpass filter was used.
 Electrons and photons arrival times were stored in a list, along with the electron energy loss.
-The response time of the detection scheme is $\approx$5 ns.
-A search algorithm (\textbf{Methods} in the SI) is used to find electrons which are within $\pm 25$ ns of a detected photon, from which a 2D histogram of time delay versus electron energy loss is reconstructed, Fig. \ref{CLE}C. This 2D histogram shows the temporal evolution of the loss spectrum as function of delay to a detected photon.
+The response time of the detection scheme is $\approx$5 to 25 ns.
+A search algorithm (\textbf{Methods} in the SM and code available at Zenodo \cite{Auad2022_6346261}) is used to find electrons which are within $\pm 25$ ns of a detected photon, from which a 2D histogram of time delay versus electron energy loss is reconstructed, Fig. \ref{CLE_Plasmons}C. This 2D histogram shows the temporal evolution of the loss spectrum as a function of delay to a detected photon.

-From these, a 2D histogram of electron energy loss events as a function of time delay to a photon emission is reconstructed (Fig. \ref{CLE}C).
-From short time delays ($\pm 5$ ns, unless a wider time range is specified) a CLE spectrum is extracted.
-It resembles an EELS spectrum, but weighted by the photon emission probability (Fig. \ref{CLE}D-E).
-The ratio of the CLE and the non-coincidence EELS therefore provides the relative quantum efficiency (QE) of different absorption processes.
-It highlights differences between competitive radiative and non-radiative pathways (Fig. \ref{CLE}F).
+From these, a 2D histogram of electron energy loss events as a function of time delay to a photon emission is reconstructed (Fig. \ref{CLE_Plasmons}C).
+Because of the typical lifetimes of the CL events (SP and TR sub-ps and defect emission sub-ns), the CLE spectrum is extracted from the shortest time delays given the time response of the experiment ($\pm 5$ ns), within which coincidence above the long delay limit was observed.
+For longer lifetimes, larger time integration should be considered.
+The CLE spectrum resembles an EELS spectrum, but weighted by the photon emission probability (Fig. \ref{CLE_Plasmons}D).
+Finally, the ratio of the CLE and the non-coincidence EELS therefore provides the relative quantum efficiency (QE) of different absorption processes (Fig. \ref{CLE_Plasmons}D).
+It highlights differences between competitive radiative and non-radiative pathways.